 - Process the almonds and sweetener in the food processor for 5 minutes, scraping down the sides occasionally.
 Add the egg whites.
 Process until it comes together and is about the consistency of peanut butter.

 - Put the pine nuts in a shallow bowl.
 Drop tablespoons of the dough into the pine nuts.
 Roll the balls of dough around covering them with nuts.
 Place on a parchment lined baking sheet.

 - Bake for 20-25 minutes until slightly golden.
-Cool completely and dust with finely ground sweetener, if desired.
+Cool completely and dust with powdered sweetener, if desired.